Brian Odom

-Brian Odom (born July 2, 1981) is an American football coach who is the linebackers coach for the Washington Huskies.
+Brian Odom (born July 2, 1981) is an American football coach who is the inside linebackers coach for the Washington Huskies.
 He was previously the co-defensive coordinator and linebackers coach for the USC Trojans from 2021 to 2023 and the linebackers coach for the North Texas Mean Green in 2024.

 Early career

 Odom played at Ada High School in Ada, Oklahoma, where he was Oklahoma's High School Player of the Year in 1999 as a running back.

 He first played college football at Oklahoma for two seasons where he was redshirted during the 2000 season when the team became national champions.
 He lettered in 2001 playing primarily on special teams.

 He would transfer to play at Southeastern Oklahoma State where he was a three year starting tailback from 2002 to 2004.
 He earned the first team all-Lone Star Conference honor as a senior in 2004 and would graduate and earn his bachelor degree that same year.